Bira/octopus-carnival/_posts/2016-11-22-equipment-part-1.md

 The original game used a simplified currency system typical of electronic RPGs.
 The unit of currency was a generic "gold piece".
-Early game items had 2-digit prices for consumables and 4-digit prices for equipment, going up to 5- and 6-digit respectively in the late game.
+Early game items had 2-digit prices for consumables and 4-digit prices for equipment, going up to 5- and 6-digit prices respectively in the late game.
 Money was found in bags containing up to 10 thousand gold pieces either hidden in dungeons, or dropped from enemies.
 It could also be earned by selling items in town, and by the end-game selling unused equipment is the player's main source of income.

 We can afford to be a little more detailed in this adaptation.
 I want Gransys to have a currency system that fits more with the "dungeon fantasy" genre and if